raglite/rag-lite-ts/docs/README.md

-# RAG-lite TS Documentation
+# Getting Started

 Welcome to the RAG-lite TS documentation hub.
 This directory contains comprehensive guides for all aspects of using RAG-lite TS.

 ## Quick Start

 New to RAG-lite TS?
-Start with the main [README](../README.md) for installation and basic usage, then explore the guides below.
+Start with the [CLI Reference](cli-reference.md) for installation and basic usage, then explore the guides below.

 ## Documentation Guides